-The first step to re-using your dress is to break it; choli, dupatta and lehenga.
+The first step to re-using your dress is to break it; choli, dupatta, and lehenga.
 You can wear that embroidered choli with any other plain sari or a gharara.
 Whether the color is matching with the choli or comes in contrast, it’s your choice.
 Dupatta being heavily embroidered can be worn with any plain silk suit or a simple dress made out of any other fabric.
 You can wear it with Shalwar Kameez, Churidaar pajama, or even a shirt with straight cut trouser.

 Being too heavily embellished makes a lehenga difficult to wear on other occasions.
 You can wear your bridal dress on your siblings’ or a friend’s wedding, but that would be stealing the bride’s spotlight.
-To lessen the embellishments of the dress, you can add on other pieces too.
+To lessen the embellishments of the dress, you can add other pieces too.
 You can wear a long jacket or a shrug to balance the heavy embroidery.

 If your bridal dress is too heavily embellished, then swap your blouse and dupatta with a simple one.
 You could simply wear your embellished lehenga with a simpler blouse or the vice versa.
 This way you can use your bridal dress on other functions as well.

 Thanks to your bridal dupatta, you can turn it into a stunning saree.
-Attach a plan colored three-meter cloth to your dupatta.
+Attach a plain colored three-meter cloth to your dupatta.
 Make sure the color is matched with dupatta; use the same bridal blouse, or can get a new blouse stitched.
 Isn’t it an amazing way to have a new saree?